 "One more the top museums in St Petersburg to learn the history of the development of rocket technology in the Soviet Union and Russia"

-This is one of the several Russian museums in St Petersburg that you will find inside the famous Peter and Paul Fortress.
-The museum displays the history of the development of rocket technology in the Soviet Union and Russia.
+and Russia.
 Among the exhibits, you can admire a number of historic rocket engines, as well as a Soviet-era re-entry capsule, cosmonauts' space suits.
 We've been here once and it was very impressive.

 Details: